showmik/html-muse-tokenizer/README.md

 **HtmlMuse.Tokenizer** is a lightweight HTML tokenizer library written in C#.
 It provides functionality to tokenize HTML code and extract individual tokens.
 The tokenizer serves as a fundamental building block for parsing and analyzing HTML documents, paving the way for the creation of a comprehensive Document Object Model (DOM) or parse tree.

-## HTML Living Standard
+## </> HTML Living Standard

-The tokenizer follows the **HTML Living Standard** specification.
+This tokenizer follows the **HTML Living Standard** specification.
 The **HTML Living Standard** is a comprehensive specification that defines the syntax and parsing rules for HTML.
 It provides a set of states and behaviors that the tokenizer must adhere to when tokenizing HTML code.
 You can find the complete **HTML Living Standard** specification [here](https://html.spec.whatwg.org/multipage/parsing.html).

 ## 🔎 Project Overview